Why We Built QFlow: Deno, QTI 3.0, and the Case for a New Authoring System

 What we are actually building

-QFlow is not meant to be a toy demo of one interaction type.
+QFlow has to handle real authoring work.
 The current system already handles single-select, multi-select, ordering, matching, and text-entry items; keeps versioned question revisions; rewrites imported assets into portable upload references; and builds QTI 3 assessment output through the same code paths the product uses day to day.

-That is another reason we liked Deno and Fresh.
+Deno and Fresh help here too.
 The route handlers under routes/ really are the backend.
 The import flow, export flow, and authoring UI live close together.
-There is less ceremony separating the data model from the actual product behavior.
+There are fewer layers between the data model and how the product actually behaves.

 Closing thought

-The short version is this: QTI 3.0 is mature enough, the open-source ecosystem around it is real enough, and institutions need better authoring tools than the ones they inherited.
+QTI 3.0 is mature.
+Open-source delivery is happening.
+Institutions need better authoring tools than the ones they inherited.

 References